quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Protected Packets {#packet-protected}

-All QUIC packets except Version Negotiation and Retry packets use authenticated encryption with additional data (AEAD) {{!RFC5116}} to provide confidentiality and integrity protection.
+All QUIC packets except Version Negotiation packets use authenticated encryption with additional data (AEAD) {{!RFC5116}} to provide confidentiality and integrity protection.
 Details of packet protection are found in
 {{QUIC-TLS}}; this section includes an overview of the process.